sommerfeld-io/release-watcher/README.md

 To run the ansible playbook, which checks the versions locally, simply run `task run` in the root directory of this repository.

+The playbook prints the version information to the console and writes it to a Markdown file in the `components/ansible` directory.

 ```ditaa
             +--------------------+
             |    GitHub API      |